 True

--- the intermediate type, Double, is never exposed
+-- the intermediate type, Double, is never exposedexpose common functions

 Next, what does it mean for existential types to expose common functions?
 Let’s look at a different example: